arunkpv/vsd-hdp/docs/Day2.md

 [Prev: Day1](Day1.md)$~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$[Next: Day3](Day3.md)
 _________________________________________________________________________________________________________

-# Day 2
+# Day 2: Timing libs, Hierarchical vs. Flat Synthesis, Flip-Flop coding styles

-## Lab 4: Familiarization of the .lib file structure and various timing models (QTMs/ETMs)
+## 2.1 Familiarization of the .lib file structure and various timing models (QTMs/ETMs)
 1. Open up the **sky130_fd_sc_hd__tt_025C_1v80.lib** library file and get familiarized with the overall structure and the various parameters defined like:
 <ul>
  <li>PVT corner for which the lib file is defined</li>